CMS-Enterprise/easi-app/docs/adr/0026-cedar-data-definition.md

-Despite the loosely-defined nature of the JSON "blob", there still needs to be a well-defined schema, because the CEDAR team will continue to hold responsibility for reading and parsing the submitted data in order to submit it to CFACTS.
+Despite the loosely-defined nature of the JSON "blob", there still needs to be a well-defined schema, because the CEDAR team will continue to hold responsibility for reading and parsing the submitted data in order to submit it to Alfabet.
 The "blob" will allow us to move the responsibilities for defining the data schema from the CEDAR team to the EASi team.

 To give the CEDAR team an indication as to which schema to operate against, one of the predefined fields in the API endpoint is used to communicate the name of which schema was used for constructing the information in the "blob".
-Upon submission from EASi to CEDAR, any data with a recognized schema will be processed and pushed to CFACTS in near real time.
+Upon submission from EASi to CEDAR, any data with a recognized schema will be processed and pushed to Alfabet in near real time.
 Submissions with schema names unrecognized by CEDAR will be queued on the CEDAR side until the CEDAR team has implemented their translations for the new schema, after which the queued submissions will be de-queued and processed.